Gewinum/todo-app/README.md

-Here’s a simple yet visually appealing `README.md` template for your project:

 # 📝 Task Manager App

 A **React Native** application for managing tasks, built with **TypeScript** and **Expo**.
 This app allows users to create, edit, and delete tasks with a clean and intuitive interface.